Demolition for new White House ballroom doesn't need approval, Trump-appointed commission head says

 “Given the president’s history as a builder, and given the plans that we’ve seen publicly I think this will be a tremendous addition to the White House complex, a sorely needed addition,” Scharf said.

-It will be the latest change introduced to what’s known as “The People’s House” since the Republican president returned to office in January and the first structural change to the Executive Mansion itself since the Truman Balcony was added in 1948.
+The ballroom will be the latest change introduced to what’s known as “The People’s House” since Trump returned to office in January, and the first structural change to the Executive Mansion itself since the Truman Balcony was added in 1948.

+The Fed has posted on its website that the designs for the original improvement plans to its building were previously approved by the planning commission, and that it “does not regard” subsequent changes made to the original plan as being major enough to warrant “further review.”

-Scharf said he’d be sending a letter to the Fed “noting my severe concerns” and accused the Fed of arguing it had the right to do “whatever the heck it wants on its property.
+But Scharf said he’d be sending a letter to the Fed “noting my severe concerns” and accusing the central bank of arguing it essentially had the right to do “whatever the heck it wants on its property.
 They could build an amusement park on their property and no one would have any qualms.”

-The Federal Reserve did not immediately respond to a request for comment.
+Scharf said after the meeting of Fed officials, “I'm hopeful that they'll see the light of day and come back in and re-present their construction project as they should have up front.”